Position Title: Provincial Coordinator

 Details:

-• 14 hours/week (Part-time)
+• 20 hours/week (Part-time)

-• Salary: $26.51/hour
+• Salary: $29.08/hour

-• Individual health benefits plan
+• Health benefits

-Position Effective: May 2, 2023, until April 30, 2024.
+• Position Effective: October 2025 until April 30, 2027

 Job Description

-The Organization: Established in the 1970s, the Ontario Public Interest Research Group (OPIRG) is a provincial charitable non-profit corporation whose membership consists of twelve chapter PIRGs in Ontario.
+The Organization: Established in the 1970s, the Ontario Public Interest Research Group (OPIRG) is a provincial charitable non-profit corporation whose membership consists of 11 chapter PIRGs in Ontario.
 Each PIRG operates independently in promoting campus and community-based research, educational activities, and action on a variety of social justice and environmental justice issues.
 As the formal network to which all local PIRGs belong, the purpose of Ontario PIRG is to provide training, support, and foster cooperation between PIRGs on these issues.

-Employment Term: May 2, 2023, until April 30, 2024.
+Employment Term: October 2025 until April 30, 2027

 Roles and Responsibilities

-The Provincial Coordinator has a range of responsibilities to the network including components of administration, coordination, and communication.
+The Provincial Coordinator has a range of responsibilities to the network, including components of administration, coordination, and communication.
 On an annual basis, the Provincial Coordinator will develop with the Provincial Supervisory Committee a work plan with timelines and evaluation measures for the priority activities agreed upon for that year.

 It is also understood that the skills and background of the Provincial Coordinator will be considered when developing the work plan to maximize the conditions for success of the employee and the network.